Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Data Analysis

 \section{Data Analysis}

 We applied BKMR-DLM to analyze BWGAz in the ACCESS cohort.
 This analysis uses data from the same 109 dyads and four pollutants (nitrate, OC, EC and sulfate) that were analysed using an additive DLM and BKMR based on pregnancy-average exposures in Section~\ref{s:data}.
 All covariates listed in Section~\ref{s:data} were included in each model.
-We applied the BKMR-DLM model with quadratic kernel.
-We parameterized the weight functions using natural splines with four degrees of freedom.
+We applied the BKMR-DLM with quadratic kernel.
+Specifically, the model is

+where each subject-specific exposure above is defined as $E_{im}=\int_\mathcal{T} X_{im}(t)w_m(t)dt$ for $m=1,\dots,4$ ($1=$ nitrate, $2=$ OC, $3=$ EC, $4=$ sulfate).
+We estimate $h(\cdot)$ with a quadratic kernel as in \eqref{eq:kernelscalarquad} and parameterize the weight functions using natural splines with four degrees of freedom.
+Compared to DLM analysis in Section~\ref{sub:dlm}, the exposure-response function allows for interactions and nonlinear associations.
+Compared to the BKMR model in Section~\ref{sub:kmr}, the input to the exposure-response function is the four vectors of repeated measures of exposures rather than the four scalar pregnancy average exposures.
+The confounder model $\mathbf{Z}_i^T\boldsymbol{\gamma}$ is the same in all three models.

 Figure~\ref{fig:bkmrdlmwindows} shows the estimated weight functions from BKMR-DLM.
 No windows were identified.
 The estimated weight functions do identify periods of time of increased association with the outcome by illustrating periods of time where there is a ``bump'' in the weight function.
 This increased association is centered at week 12 for OC, which aligns with the critical window for OC identified in the additive DLM analysis in Section~\ref{sub:dlm}.
 Because the weight function is constrained to meet the identifiability constraints, the sign and magnitude of the weight function do not necessarily correspond to the sign and magnitude of the association.
 The difference in sign of the weight function compared to that from the additive DLM is, therefore, not indicative of contradicting results.